icgc-dcc/dcc-portal/dcc-portal-ui/CONTRIBUTING.md

 ## Cloning the Repository and Performing Pull Requests ##

 * To clone from the ```develop``` you can use the [HubFlow tool](https://datasift.github.io/gitflow/TheHubFlowTools.html) (Gitflow for Github) which will do the fancy footwork for you.
+* *Please note* that you do not have to use the HubFlow tool to manage your git workflow.
+You can also create the ```feature``` and ```hotfix``` branches using the tool (or command line) of your choice.
+Pull Requests can easily be done through the Github Portal.
+Refer to the [Github Pull Request Guide](https://help.github.com/articles/using-pull-requests/) for more details.
 * In general PR come as two predominate types:
   * Bug Fixes - or ```hotfix``` for the git branch prefix
   * Features - or ```feature``` for the git branch prefix